miriamsantoro/Data-analysis-project/README.md

 # Data-analysis-project
 My (italian only) project for Data Analysis project.
-Everything is explained "Relazione analisi dati.ipynb" file.
+Everything is explained "relazione.md" file.